brucou/partial-synchronous-streams/README.md

 }, [screenType, username]);
 ```

-The displaying could be handled like this :
+The displaying, relying on `RequestAnimationFrame` sampling, could be handled like this :

 ```
 function step(timestamp) {